Union Glass Company

-The Union Glass Company was a glass manufacturer located at 52 Webster Avenue, Somerville, Massachusetts, and active from 1854–1927.
+The Union Glass Company was an American glass manufacturer located at 52 Webster Avenue, Somerville, Massachusetts, and active from 1854 until 1924.
 It manufactured a full line of flint glass products during its existence, and art glass (mostly iridescent) from 1892 onwards.

+History

-The Union Glass Company was established by Amory Houghton, (1812–1882), of Cambridge's Houghton family, who had previously in 1851 invested in a fledgling glass works started by Mason W. Teasdale and Norman S. Cate.
+The Union Glass Company was established by Amory Houghton (1812–1882), of Cambridge's Houghton family, who had previously in 1851 invested in a fledgling glass works started by Mason W. Teasdale and Norman S. Cate.
 This company, until then known as Cate & Phillips, was renamed the Bay State Glass Company, and produced a variety of flint (lead) glassware from lamps to flasks.